 Finally, you might want to think about the type of cover it uses.
 Ideally, you should get something that can be easily removed and is machine washable.
 This will make it easier to keep it clean.
 If you want some more tips and to compare some of the most popular options, check out this guide to pregnancy body pillows.

-Other Ways to Combat Back Pain During Pregnancy
+Other Ways to Reduce Back Pain During Pregnancy

 While pregnancy pillows are a good idea, they aren’t the only way that you can combat back pain during your pregnancy.
 Let’s briefly look at some of the other options you can explore.